PRESENTER Aaron Sloman

 The tutorial will analyse some requirements for such mechanisms and ask whether all are implementable as virtual machines on digital computers.

-There are aspects of familiar spatial/diagrammatic/geometric reasoning that seem to be very hard to implement on digital computers/Turing machines, unlike simple types of logical/algebraic reasoning -- where everything is discrete and finite.
+There are aspects of familiar spatial/diagrammatic/geometric reasoning that seem to be very hard to implement on digital computers/Turing machines, unlike types of logical/algebraic reasoning where everything is discrete and finite, and computers mostly outperform humans.
 Spatial reasoning, and perception and use of spatial affordances essentially involves continuous structures and processes.
 Can digital mechanisms go beyond approximate simulation of spatial structures and processes to include discovery of impossibilities and necessary truths about them?
-Examples: http://www.cs.bham.ac.uk/research/projects/cogaff/misc/impossible.html

-Could new kinds of chemical computers help?
+Could new kinds of chemical computers help in some way?
 Could that be why Alan Turing's last great publication, in 1952 was about "The Chemical Basis of Morphogenesis"?
+If so, shouldn't sufficiently large and complex digital computers be able to approximate their functionality?
+Or could there be some deep difference between finding limitations of continuously varying structures and finding limitations of discrete representations of those structures?

 I'll introduce the idea of a Super-Turing membrane computer that might be able to explain aspects of human spatial/diagrammatic/geometric/topological reasoning.
 This will introduce some of the ideas developed in this draft, incomplete, paper, posing some hard problems that I think nobody currently knows how to answer, though I suspect Turing was thinking about this in the last few years before his death in 1954.